 I have a new book out!
-I think it is my best yet, although sadly it may also be my last for a little while…
+And I think it is my best yet.

 What’s it about?
 Well, basically I represent The Green One as a universal manifestation of the vital spirit of nature within human culture.
 Only it does not just represent our connection to the natural world, but our awareness of this connection, our consciousness of the importance of this awareness and our desire, especially in these bleaks times, to reassert that connection.